 Meeting Goals in a Cost-Effective Way

-It is important to point out that metrics can be a challenging topic; often people’s job performance, and sometimes compensation, are tied to them.
-People may meet their assigned metrics goals, but in a way that benefits the company.
-We have seen practical examples of companies where poorly defined metrics allowed not only the metric to be circumvented, but at an operational cost to organization.
-One example is a company that failed to have their excess inventory measurements aligned globally.
+It’s important to point out that metrics can be a challenging topic; often people’s job performance, and sometimes compensation, are tied to them.
+People may meet their assigned metrics goals, but in a way that doesn’t benefit the company.
+We have seen practical examples of companies where poorly defined metrics allowed not only the metric to be circumvented, but at an operational cost to the organization.
+One example is a company that failed to have its excess inventory measurements aligned globally.
 The timing for measuring excess inventory was inconsistent globally and planners in the Americas would coordinate with planners in other regions to ship pallets of excess inventory back and forth internationally just to meet their personal excess goals!
-Now, this is an extreme example – but based on a true story — and highlights the importance that metrics are balanced across your company encourage positive behavior and benefits consistently throughout your organization.
+Now, this is an extreme example–but based on a true story–and it highlights the importance that metrics are balanced across your company, encourage positive behavior, and offer consistent benefits across your organization.

 Measuring Part Planning Effectiveness

 While SLA compliance and customer satisfaction are key measurements, there’s an important flip side to consider: Are you meeting your goals in the most cost-effective way?
 Measuring if the right part is in the right place, at the right time should not be overlooked.

 If you’re getting the part to the customer on time, but you’re doing it in a really expensive way, then you really aren’t benefitting your company in the long run.